gjpelletier/EasyMLR/README.md

 - automatic PCA transform of X with PCA-KNN regression and output of the optimized fitted PCA transformer (optional, knn_auto and knn)
 - automatic detection and use of GPU for computations (XGBoost and CatBoost)
 - automatic prevention of overfitting the training data with KNN regression (knn_auto)
+- automatic detection of categorical features and application of OneHotEncoder (LogisticRegression)
+- optimization of logistic regression for binomial or multinomial response variables

 ### Lasso